-The Social Impact Challenge is an annual multi-day event in which all students from Grade 6 to Grade 9 work together in mixed teams to solve a specific challenge.
-In January 2020, the challenge focused on the UN Sustainability Development Goal #1 - No Poverty.
-Students were tasked with coming up with an impactful, sustainable and scalable solution, service or product to tackle this challenge, and to establish a realistic company to provide or manufacture the product.
+The Social Impact Challenge is an annual multi-day event in which all students from Grade 6 to Grade 10 work together in mixed teams to solve a specific challenge.
+In June 2022, the challenge focused on various UN Sustainability Development Goals related to MYP subject areas, in which students were tasked with coming up with an impactful, sustainable and scalable solution, service or product to tackle this challenge, and to establish a realistic company to provide or manufacture the product.

-In the January 2020 Challenge, 75 social enterprise companies were created and displayed at a final EXPO, with external judges from Dubai's entrepreneurship community selecting the Top 10 companies.
+In the January 2020 Challenge, for example, 75 social enterprise companies were created and displayed at a final EXPO, with external judges from Dubai's entrepreneurship community selecting the Top 10 companies.
 These Top 10 companies were invited to display their projects and pitch their ideas to top executives and entrepreneurs at GWA's entrepreneurship, innovation and environmentalism center, The HUB.

-The Enrichment and After School Activities Programme
+GWA Enrichment and After School Activities Programme

-Students are strongly encouraged to involve themselves in a wide range of experiences beyond their academics.
-GWA has a weekly programme of hundreds of possible activities that take place across each day.
-Opportunities are offered by staff within the Academy as well as some outside companies.
+Students are strongly encouraged to involve themselves in a wide range of experiences beyond our academic subjects.
+GWA offers a weekly programme of hundreds of possible activities which take place each day.
+Opportunities are offered by staff within GWA as well as some outside companies.
 Activities with outside providers usually incur an additional cost.

-The Enrichment Opportunities and ASA Programme has three sessions (one per term) which usually run for 8 weeks each.
+The Enrichment Opportunities and ASA Programme take place in three sessions (one per term) which usually run for eight weeks each.